Marcus Thigpen: Philadelphia Eagles

-After going undrafted in the 2009 NFL Draft, Thigpen was signed as an undrafted free agent by the Philadelphia Eagles on April 27, 2009.
+After going undrafted in the 2009 NFL draft, Thigpen was signed as an undrafted free agent by the Philadelphia Eagles on April 27, 2009.
 He was waived on August 4.

 Denver Broncos

 Thigpen signed with the Denver Broncos on August 16, 2009.
 He was waived on August 26.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 Thigpen signed a practice roster agreement with the Saskatchewan Roughriders on October 2, 2009.
 He was removed from the practice roster and signed to the active roster on November 7.
 He was part of the final cuts following the 2010 training camp.

 Hamilton Tiger-Cats

 Thigpen was signed to the Hamilton Tiger-Cats' active roster on June 26, 2010.
 He returned the team's first kickoff of the 2010 season for a touchdown against the Winnipeg Blue Bombers and was named the CFL Special Teams Player of Week 1.
 In week 2, he returned a Burke Dales punt for a touchdown and caught a touchdown pass.
 On August 13, 2010, after rushing for a touchdown, Thigpen became the first player in CFL history to score a touchdown five different ways in one season.
 In total, he had scored on a kickoff return, punt return, missed field goal return, a running play and a reception.